stanford-crfm/levanter/docs/Blog-Post.md

 * **Legibility**: We wanted to be able to write code that was easy to read and understand, and that could be composed easily.
 * **Reproducibility**: We wanted to be able to reproduce our results exactly, even in the presence of preemption and restarting from checkpoints.
+TODO: try to merge these two into a single bullet
 * **Scalability**: We wanted to be able to fully utilize the Cloud TPU resources we were given as part of Google's TPU Research Cloud program, as well as our own GPU resources.
 * **Efficiency**: We wanted to achieve the other three goals without sacrificing (much) efficiency.

 We chose [Jax](https://github.com/google/jax/) as our framework because it is a powerful, flexible, and performant, and offers strong reproducibility guarantees.
-Jax works well on TPUs, while we found that PyTorch support was still uneven.
+Jax also works well on TPUs, while we found that PyTorch support was still uneven.
-Jax is also a natural choice because it allows you to focus on the "what" of your code, and not on the "how:" details of partitioning and communication can be left to the XLA compiler.
+Jax is also a natural choice because it allows you to focus on the "what" of your code, and not on the "how": details of partitioning and communication can be left to the XLA compiler.
 Finally, Jax makes reproducibility easy, since it uses bitwise deterministic PRNGs by default, with careful control over the PRNG state.